MicrosoftDocs/architecture-center/docs/solution-ideas/articles/retail-and-e-commerce-using-cosmos-db-content.md

 **Azure CosmosDB** Azure CosmosDB stores the products and the session state.

-**Azure Storage** Static product images are stored in Azure Storage Account.
+**Azure Storage** Static product images and other static contents are stored in Azure Storage Account.

 **Azure Search** Azure search provides search over products